sophia-clover/remote-pay-cloud/README.md

 1. [Create a Clover developer account](https://docs.clover.com/build/#first-create-your-developer-account) if you do not already have one.
 7. After claiming your account, [create a web app](https://docs.clover.com/build/web-apps/#step-1-create-your-clover-web-app) on your developer dashboard.
 Make sure to expand the "Web App" 'App Type' section and enter the Site URL and [CORS domain](https://docs.clover.com/build/web-apps/cors/) of your app.

+### Webhook Example
+If you want to use the embedded webhook example, you will need to run the example on a public facing web server.
+You will need to run the example before you can perform the verification of the web hook.
+The default address of the webhook in the example is http://<yourserver>/webhook.
+This can be changed by modifying the `web.xml` file.

+View our [Webhooks Developer Docs](https://docs.clover.com/build/web-apps/webhooks/?region=dev1) for details on how to configure and use webhooks.

 ## Configure the Example Application

-1. On the "Your Apps" page, find and copy the "App ID".
-2. In the [src/CloverOAuth.js](src/main/webapp/src/CloverOAuth.js) file, replace the value of `config.clientId` with the value of your App ID.
-2. In the [src/CloverOAuth.js](src/main/webapp/src/CloverOAuth.js) file, ensure the value of `config.domain` is set to the URL of the Clover server.

 Make sure the Cloud Pay Display app is installed for your merchant on your Clover device.
+For the main "Cloud Example", you will need the "App Id".
+On the "Your Apps" page, find and copy the "App ID".

+The "Simple" examples require information that can be obtained by running the "Cloud Example".

 ## Build and run the Example Application